 NOTE: The STI-VS must be invoked before terminating call processing.

-The terminating SP STI-VS uses the “info” parameter information in the Identity header field per RFC 4474bis to determine the TN-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the TN-CR.
+The terminating SP STI-VS uses the “info” parameter information in the Identity header field per RFC 4474bis to determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR.

 The STI-VS validates the certificate (see Section 5.3.1 for details) and then extracts the public key.
 It constructs the RFC 4474bis format and uses the public key to verify the signature in the Identity header field, which validates the Caller ID used when signing the INVITE on the originating service provider STI-AS.